-typically provided outside of a Clinical Trial.
-This includes services and items needed for the treatment of effects and complications of the protocol treatment.

-- Cancer screenings (including mammography, pap test, prostate cancer screening, colorectal cancer screening) - Clinical Services - Community health worker care coordination and patient education services - Community Medical Emergency Technician (CMET) services - post-hospital/post-nursing home discharge visits ordered by your primary care provider - safety evaluation visits ordered by Primary Care Provider/Physician (PCP) - Community Paramedic Services: certain services are provided by a community paramedic.
+- Clinical trial coverage: Routine care that is: 1) provided as part of the protocol treatment of a clinical trial; 2) is usual, customary and appropriate to your condition; and 3) would be typically provided outside of a clinical trial.
+This includes services and items needed for the treatment of effects and complications of the protocol treatment. - Cancer screenings (including mammography, pap test, prostate cancer screening, colorectal cancer screening) - Clinical Services - Community health worker care coordination and patient education services - Community Medical Emergency Technician (CMET) services - post-hospital/post-nursing home discharge visits ordered by your primary care provider - safety evaluation visits ordered by Primary Care Provider/Physician (PCP) - Community Paramedic Services: certain services are provided by a community paramedic.
 The services must be a part of a care plan by your primary care provider.
-The services may include: - health assessments - chronic disease monitoring and education - help with medications - immunizations and vaccinations - collecting lab specimens - follow-up care after being treated at a hospital - other minor medical procedures - Counseling and testing for sexually transmitted diseases (STDs), AIDS and other HIV-related conditions open access service - Enhanced asthma care services (for eligible members under the age of 21 who are diagnosed as having poorly controlled asthma, when specific criteria are met) - Home visits to determine if there are asthma-triggers in the member's home - Must be provided by a registered environmental health specialist, healthy homes specialist, and lead risk assessor.
-You must contact one of these health care professionals to help you or you can contact Customer Service. - Health Care Home services: care coordination for members with complex or chronic health care needs - Health education and counseling (for example, smoking cessation, nutrition counseling, diabetes education) - Hospital In-Reach Community-Based Service (IRSC) Coordination: coordination of services targeted at reducing hospital emergency room (ER) use under certain circumstances.
+The services may include: - health assessments - chronic disease monitoring and education - help with medications - immunizations and vaccinations - collecting lab specimens - follow-up care after being treated at a hospital - other minor medical procedures - Counseling and testing for sexually transmitted diseases (STDs), AIDS and other HIV-related conditions - open access service - Enhanced asthma care services (for eligible members under the age of 21 who are diagnosed as having poorly controlled asthma, when specific criteria are met) - Home visits to determine if there are asthma-triggers in the member's home - Must be provided by a registered environmental health specialist, healthy homes specialist, and lead risk assessor.
+Your local public health agency can help you find one of these health care professionals to help you or you can contact Customer Service. - Health Care Home services: care coordination for members with complex or chronic health care needs - Health education and counseling (for example, smoking cessation, nutrition counseling, diabetes education) - Hospital In-Reach Community-Based Service (IRSC) Coordination: coordination of services targeted at reducing hospital emergency room (ER) use under certain circumstances.
 This service addresses health, social, economic, and other needs of members to help reduce usage of ER and other health care services.

 - Immunizations - Podiatry services (debridement of toenails, infected corns and calluses, and other non-routine foot care) - Respiratory therapy - Services of a certified public health nurse or a registered nurse practicing in a public health nursing clinic under a governmental unit - Treatment for AIDS and other HIV-related conditions NOT an open access service.
-You must go to a provider in the Plan network - Treatment for sexually transmitted diseases (STDs) open access service - Tuberculosis care management and direct observation of drug intake
+You must use a provider in the Plan network - Treatment for sexually transmitted diseases (STDs) open access service - Tuberculosis care management and direct observation of drug intake

-• Artificial ways to become pregnant (artificial insemination, including in-vitro fertilization and related services, fertility drugs and related services)
+Artificial ways to become pregnant (artificial insemination, including in-vitro fertilization and related services, fertility drugs and related services)

-Early Intensive Developmental and Behavioral Intervention (EIDBI) Services (for children under age 21)\
+Early Intensive Developmental and Behavioral Intervention (EIDBI) Services (for members under age 21)\

 The purpose of the EIDBI benefit is to provide medically necessary, early and intensive intervention for people with Autism Spectrum Disorder (ASD) and related conditions.
-The benefit is also intended to:
+Families can learn more about EIDBI by taking the EIDBI 101 online training.
+The EIDBI Welcome Letter for Caregivers provides more information on the program once a family gets started with services.